bobdavies2000/OpenCVB/README.md

 *The images above were captured at the same time as the OpenGL image above.
 The upper left image is the RGB captured from the Oak-D Lite camera and the upper right is the point cloud (computed on the host using the calibration metrics provided by the camera.)
 The bottom left image is a representation of the depth data used to create the point cloud.*

-# Recent Changes –February 2022
+# 2022 February - Recent Changes

 -   Switched to Visual Studio 2022!
 The Community Edition is free and an easy install.
     -   Post with any problems transitioning to VS 2022.
 They will be high priority.